 Advisor to the Board: Aboriginal/Torres Strait Islander matters

 Lynn has worked in the Aboriginal sector for the past 42 years, including in her role as CEO at Derby Aboriginal Health Services.
 She is well-known in Aboriginal communities in WA (and beyond), and also to non-Aboriginal people whose work involves Aboriginal people.
 She offers an invaluable perspective of life in Aboriginal communities across decades – not only as a survivor, advocate, and service provider; but also as it pertains to the influence of various political parties and associated Zeitgeist, the reconciliation movement, the impact of Australia’s advancing economy, and global and national trends in technology advancements that affect Aboriginal people in particular ways.
 Lynn works from a positive, strengths-based position.
 She is collaborative, and believes that people can only achieve great things by working together – without blame – for a common purpose.
 She is a good listener, forward-thinking, inclusive, and she looks for the good in people.

-Lynn – a self-confessed “workaholic” – has recently moved back to Bunbury, but she still regularly visits her mother in Derby, where her roots remain deep.
+Lynn is a bit of a workaholic, and she never really ‘stops’.
+She has recently moved back to Bunbury, but her roots run deep in the Kimberley and she still regularly visits her mother in Derby.

 A healthy community of thriving individuals

 To reduce complex trauma through increasing awareness, collaboration and trauma-informed competencies in Western Australia.

 - Increased awareness of and sensitivity to complex trauma in the community

 - Building a sustainable organisation, which includes efficient and effective financial processes and risk-management strategies; responsible business policies; and diversifying streams of revenue.

 |Generosity||We live with empathy and compassion; honour difference; and have a whole-community perspective.|